 So that means the answer to question 4 is D: Diastole is characterized by ventricular relaxation and atrial contraction during the cardiac cycle, leading blood into the ventricles for systole to occur.

-You will need a firm understanding of the concepts and have an ability to break them down as they pop up in the exam.
+You will need a firm understanding of the concepts in the CSCS exam content description booklet and have the ability to break them down as they pop up in the exam.

-In this article I’ll guide you through some essential tips, hacks and material you can and should use to give you that much-needed edge.
+In this article, I’ll guide you through some essential tips, hacks and CSCS study guide you can and should use to give you that much-needed edge.

-The NSCA textbook is a robust and comprehensive knowledge resource.
-It provides college level, medical grade insight into exercise, strength and conditioning concepts.
+The CSCS textbook is a robust and comprehensive knowledge resource.
+It provides college-level, medical-grade insight into exercise, strength and conditioning concepts.

 The best and true way to really get a jump on CSCS exam prep is to practice the exam and have something that guides you through its content.